7 Months In, Bergen Hatzalah a Vital Asset in North Jersey and Beyond - The Yeshiva World

 “We have seen people leaving New York City, moving not just to Florida, but also upstate,” said Chevra Hatzalah CEO Rabbi Yehiel Kalish.
 “The Catskills region has become a year-round home base for so many and we are preparing for those challenges.
 Bergen Hatzalah has really been helping us with that.”

 Response to Bergen Hatzalah has been overwhelmingly positive, with many people expressing surprise that Hatzalah wasn’t already operating in the area.
-Hartman acknowledged that there have been some challenges in Teaneck and Bergenfield, which both have operational volunteer ambulance corps, but that Bergen Hatzalah has gone out of its way to demonstrate that its goal is to enhance existing service, without stepping on anyone’s toes.
+Hartman acknowledged that there have been some challenges with a few local volunteer ambulance corps, but that Bergen Hatzalah has gone out of its way to demonstrate that its goal is to enhance existing service, without stepping on anyone’s toes.

-“There are lots of calls in Teaneck and we aren’t putting anyone out of business,” noted Hartman.
-“We only go on calls when people call us directly and request our services.”

 Anticipating that the launch of Bergen Hatzalah might be an issue for local emergency services, Chevra Hatzalah consulted with its vaad to discuss those matters.
 Rav Dovid Cohen was firm in his conviction that it is the caller who decides whether to dial 911 or Hatzalah, and that Hatzalah is obligated to respond when a call comes in.
 Rabbi Kalish recalled that a similar situation arose years ago when Hatzalah first began operating in the Rockaways.